n8ebel/Slides/conferences/chicagoroboto18/tips_from_the_time_machine.md

 # You Are Not Alone
 we are in this together, but not the same

+- the lone wolf goes only so far

 - engaging with local and online communities
 - build a community within your org
-- the lone wolf goes only so far
 - as you learn from others, you can help others as well
 - blogging, sharing, mentoring great way to stay up to date, to learn
 - validation and confirmation that everyone struggles

 ___

+> **_So what would I tell myself?_**

-if i could go back in time, there are so many things i could share with myself.  so many things to be learned and experienced
+^ if i could go back in time, there are so many things i could share with myself.  so many things to be learned and experienced

-the catch is that you can't learn it all at once.
+^ the catch is that you can't learn it all at once.

-in fact it takes time.  a lot of time.  so much time that we will never know it all
+^ in fact it takes time.  a lot of time.  so much time that we will never know it all

-...

 ___

 # Takeaways

+1. Don't tie "lines of code" to happiness
-1. everyone feels overwhelmed at times
+2. Everyone feels overwhelmed at times
-2. you wont know everything
+3. You wont know everything
-3. there's no "one size fits all" approach
+4. There's no "one size fits all" approach

 ___

-> **_Do What Makes You Happy_**
+> **_Find what makes you happy_**

+___

+> **_Find what makes you happy; follow that where it leads_**

+___

+> **_Find what makes you happy; follow that where it leads; and enjoy the journey_**

 ___